spryker/spryker-docs/docs/scos/user/features/202204.0/company-account-feature-overview/company-accounts-overview.md

   - /docs/scos/user/features/202200.0/company-account-feature-overview/company-accounts-overview.html
 ---

-Company accounts let you build an organizational structure for your B2B business.
+*Company accounts* let you build an organizational structure for your B2B business.

 ## Company

 The top level of every B2B business model hierarchy is a *company*.
-The company represents a legal organization, which is related to stores and has specific metadata, like a tax number.
+The company represents a legal organization related to stores and has specific metadata, like a tax number.
 A company can have a name, activity state, and status attributes.

 {% info_block warningBox "Company statuses" %}